norswap/autumn/doc/autumn/guide/ast.md

 Note that we access the array items with `it(index)` rather than `it[index]`: the first form calls `Array#invoke`, which we defined to cast the array item to the target type, when called inside a `Grammar`.
-The problem is that many values can be pushed on the value stack, so when getting a value from the stack, it is only bounded by `Any`.
+The problem is that many values can be pushed on the value stack, so when getting a value from the stack, it is only bounded by the `Any` type.
 In this case we know that the stack values will always be instances of `Expression` and so we use `it(index)` to avoid the verbosity of explicit casts.

 There are other useful stack-manipulations functions, which are described on the [Manipulating the Value Stack] reference page.